• Skip to primary navigation

 As the race was first conceptualised nearly two centuries ago there is a long list of honours, and the most successful of those on the honours list graced the course a very long time ago.
 The record holding jockey is Bill Scott who claimed victory in this one a hugely impressive nine times from the very first race in 1823 on Swiss, to his final success in 1841, meaning he won nine out of the first 19 races.

-John Scott & Matthew Dawson’s Champagne Stakes Winners
+Chart Showing John Scott and Matthew Dawson's Champagne Stakes Winners

 A Course of Interest